12.3.25

 Peg-out: Getting BTC back

-ON Teleport BTC uses modern cryptographic tools like DKG (Distributed Key Generation) and FROST (Flexible Round-Optimized Schnorr Threshold Signatures).
+TON Teleport BTC uses modern cryptographic tools like DKG (Distributed Key Generation) and FROST (Flexible Round-Optimized Schnorr Threshold Signatures).

 • DKG allows validators to generate a key together without anyone holding the full key.